Table of Contents

 b.
 Students must have no financial holds at time of application and until time of departure

 c.
 Students must have appropriate class standing at the time of application:

 i.
 Current first year students: may apply for Summer term (if earned at least 7 units during first year).
 Note: Current first year students may apply for Spring term in compelling and specific circumstances but will not be given priority

 ii.
 Current second year students: may apply for Summer, Fall, and Spring terms

 iii.
 Current third year students: may apply for Summer, Fall, and Spring terms

 iv.
 Transfer students must complete one year in residence before studying abroad

 d.
-Students must be on campus the semester when applying (spring) and the semester before studying abroad (fall or spring)
+Students must be full time enrolled in on-campus Puget Sound courses the semester when applying (spring) and the semester before studying abroad (fall or spring)

 e.
 Students must submit a completed Puget Sound application by the deadline for an approved Study Abroad program.
 Completed applications include additional essays required if: